fengyunzaidushi/awesome-github-repos/data.md

 *   [MervinPraison/PraisonAI](https://github.com/MervinPraison/PraisonAI) - PraisonAI is a production-ready Multi AI Agents framework, designed to create AI Agents to automate and solve problems ranging from simple tasks to complex challenges.
 It provides a low-code solution to streamline the building and management of multi-agent LLM systems, emphasising simplicity, customisation, and effective human-agent collaboration.

-*   [ag2ai/faststream](https://github.com/ag2ai/faststream) - FastStream is a powerful and easy-to-use Python framework for building asynchronous services interacting with event streams such as Apache Kafka, RabbitMQ, NATS and Redis.
+*   [ag2ai/faststream](https://github.com/ag2ai/faststream) - FastStream is a powerful and easy-to-use asynchronous Python framework for building asynchronous services interacting with event streams such as Apache Kafka, RabbitMQ, NATS and Redis.

 *   [argilla-io/argilla](https://github.com/argilla-io/argilla) - Argilla is a collaboration tool for AI engineers and domain experts to build high-quality datasets